jozsarato/mobilecat/README.md

-3. use the above trained network to classify images from the test videos  (classmodels.py) --predicitons are made for each sample of each frame of the test video
+3. use the above trained network to classify images from the test videos  (classmodels.py) --predicitons are made for each sample of each frame of the test video -- visualize prediction time-series & visualize predicitons for some example images

 4. aggregate the classification using temporal information  (.py file in development) -- use a dynamic model, for a best temporal prediction (discrete hidden markov model ?)